yjjang/mongkie/docs/tutorial/import_expression.rst

 * In the **Visual Mapping (Nodes)** window,

-  1. Click |color-icon|.
+  1. Click |color-icon| icon.
   2. Choose ``log2FC`` in the drop-down list.
-  3. Click |pallet-icon| to show up a pallet chooser panel.
+  3. Click |pallet-icon| to show up a palette chooser.
   4. Select |ryb-icon| (Red-Yellow-Blue).
   5. Click |invert-icon| to map ``Red`` to the **maximum** and ``Blue`` to the **minimum** value.
   6. Check |list-icon| to list names of nodes with their mapped colors ranked by values.